matt3214/KoineMC/README.md

 # KoineMC
-This project contains an algorith which translates the English Minecraft lang file into one based on Koine-era Greek using OpenAI APIs.
+This project contains an algorithm which translates the English Minecraft lang file into one based on Koine-era Greek using OpenAI APIs.

 # Purpose
 As a Christian, I want to become more familiar with God through His Holy Word.
 The New Testament is written in Koine Greek.